bablokb/pcb-buttonbar/README.md

 Goodies
 -------

+The buttonbar supports buttons with four pins spaced 5.08mm x 5.08mm.
+Note that normal buttons have spacings of 6.5mm x 4.5mm.
-The buttonbar supports 6x6mm buttons and 12x12mm buttons.
-In addition to the debounce-logic (bottom side of the pcb), there are optional LEDs+resistors on the top.
+In addition to the debounce-logic (bottom side of the pcb), there are optional LEDs on the top.

 ![](pcb-3d-top.png)
 ![](pcb-3d-bottom.png)